SerenaTetart/NLP_Classification/README.md

 ## Project 2 - Fake news detection

-## Project 3 - Toxic comments detection/classification
+## Project 3 - Toxic comments detection

 For this last project I am using the dataset from kaggle: <a href='https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification'>Jigsaw Unintended Bias in Toxicity Classification</a>